minhloi0901/DEMO/README.md

 bash scripts/inference_deeepspeed.sh
 ```

-By default, distributed inference utilizes all available GPUs.
+By default, distributed inference is enabled and all available GPUs are used.
 To manually specify GPUs, add the `--include` flag in the DeepSpeed command:

 ```bash
 --include="localhost:<your gpu ids>"